FidelityInternational/cicimages-tools/exercises/CI/continous_deployment_pipelines/README.md

 ## Learning Objectives
 - Learn the features of Concourse that enable building continuous deployment pipelines
-- Use concourse ci to setup a continous deployment pipeline

 ## Useful Terminology
 `# Optional - any key terms you intend to use in your exercise, if appropriate, could be listed here`